A hierarchical reserving model for reported non-life insurance claims: Bridging aggregate and individual reserving methods

-where $\phi(\cdot)$ represents the effect of all other covariates.
-When we add a distributional assumption for $\bs{U}_{k}^{j}$, choosing between an aggregate or individual reserving model reduces to testing for $\phi(\cdot) = 1$.
-Since the models with and without $\phi(\cdot)$ are nested, a likelihood ratio test can be used for this.
+where $\phi_l(\cdot)$ represents the effect of all other covariates on the outcome variable of layer $l$.
+When we add a distributional assumption for $\bs{U}_{k}^{j}$, testing for $\phi_l(\cdot) = 1$ (for each layer $l$) will provide guidance in the choice between an aggregate and individual reserving model formulation.
+Since the models with and without $\phi_l(\cdot)$ are nested, a likelihood ratio test can be used.